samposm/publications-scraper/README.md

 an issue, or a pull request.

-Web scraper for collecting combined list of publications for a group of people from University of Helsinki TUHAT research database web pages.
-Which is an [Elsevier Pure][1] product, so this script might work with minor modifications for similar installationa at other institutions.
+Web scraper for collecting combined list of publications for a group of people from University of Helsinki [TUHAT research database][1] web pages.
+Which is an [Elsevier Pure][2] product, so this script might work with minor modifications for similar installationa at other institutions.